Dynamics of Spin Helices in the One-Dimensional $XX$ Model: Setup

-One interesting feature of this occupation spectrum is that there are no ``gaps".
-Given any value of $f_\alpha$, you can always find a state with that occupation.
+One interesting feature of the occupation spectrum shown in Fig.~\ref{fig:DensityBands} is that there are no ``gaps."
+Given any value of $f_\alpha$, there is always a state with that occupation.
 This is very different from a thermal distribution in a multi-band model, where the energy gaps give rise to forbidden values of $f_\alpha$.
 One can also observe a number of symmetries in Fig.~\ref{fig:DensityBands}.
 When $\lambda$ is even, the helix is invariant under translation by half a wavelength combined with spin reversal.
 In the occupation spectrum this symmetry leads to a mapping $f_\alpha \to 1-f_\alpha$.
-Reflection of the spins through the $x$--$z$ plane maps $q \to -q$.
+Reflection of the spins through the $x$-$z$ plane maps $q \to -q$.
 The helix is invariant under this transformation, and hence Fig.~\ref{fig:DensityBands} has reflection symmetry.